elopio/docs/source/includes/_glossary.md

 ## Limited Reporting

+Limited Reporting is deprecated and is to be removed shortly please ignore this glossary term and know this will soon be corrected to reflect the updated reporting flow.

 Limited Reporting is the second level of [Reporting](#report) and is the first attempt at [Market Finalization](#finalized-market) if an [Designated Reporter](#designated-reporter) hasn't been set by the [Market Creator](#market-creator).
 Limited Reporting means the [Market](#market) needs to be reported on by a certain amount of [Reporters](#reporter) who will stake their REP on the [Proposed Outcome](#proposed-outcome) of their choosing.
 Limited Reporting has a [Reporting Phase](#reporting-phase) that lasts for twenty seven (27) days and has a three (3) day [Dispute Phase](#dispute-phase) following it.
 If a Limited Report's Proposed Outcome is [challenged](#challenge) the Market is moved into the [All Reporting](#all-reporting) state and attached to the next [Reporting Window](#reporting-window).
 Limited Reporting takes place within a Reporting Window.

 ## Locked Universe